 The mechanism adopted by NMPC employed three features that have been tested in the experimental literature.
 First, it contained a provision point of \$864,000 to be raised through customer contributions.
 This minimum level of funding would provide for the construction of a renewable energy facility to serve 1,200 homes, and for the planting of 50,000 trees in the NMPC service area.
-The addition of a provision point to a voluntary contribution mechanism adds multiple, efficient Nash equilibria at the threshold, and has been shown to increase individual pledges towards the provision of public goods.
+The addition of a provision point adds multiple, efficient Nash equilibria at the threshold, and has been shown to increase individual pledges towards the provision of public goods.
 Unfortunately, if the threshold is not met, a provision point results in a complete loss of efficiency, unlike the VCM (Isaac, Schmidtz and Walker, 1989).
+A provision point is a practical tool for stating the minimum requirements for supply of a good, giving a degree of accountability for provision, increasing a user's stake in provision point inherently provides greater product definition which market researchers advocate to achieve concreteness so that participants clearly understand what they will receive in return for their contributions.6

-Second, NMPC's funding mechanism offered a money back guarantee to customers which assured them that, if contributions failed to reach the threshold, all money collected would be refunded.
+Second, NMPC's funding mechanism offered a money-back guarantee to customers which assured them that, if contributions failed to reach the threshold, all money collected would be refunded.
 The money-back guarantee provided insurance to potential contributors against the risk of losing their contributions should the provision point not be met.
-In experiments where subjects can contribute all or none of their endowment to a public good, Dawes et al. (1986) find no evidence to support the use of a money-back guarantee.
-However, in an environment where subjects can contribute any amount, Isaac, Schmidtz, and Walker (1989) report that the guarantee significantly increases contributions.
+In experiments where subjects can contribute all or none of their endowment to a public good results have been mixed as to the usefulness of the money-back guarantee.
+Dawes et al. (1986) find that the money-back guarantee has no significant effect on the proportion of subjects contributing to the public good.
+However, Rapoport and Eshed-Levy (1989) find evidence to support the use of the money-back guarantee in greater frequency of provision and greater frequency of individual contribution.7 In an environment where subjects can contribute any amount, Isaac, Schmidtz, and Walker (1989) report that the guarantee significantly increases contributions; and, more recently, Cadsby and Maynes (1999) find greater contributions and provision frequency with both binary and continuous contributions.

 Third, the mechanism offered the possibility of extended benefits.
 Money collected in excess of the provision point would be used to extend benefits, or increase the production of the public good.
 Here, excess contributions were to be used to increase the number of homes served with renewable energy or to plant more trees.
-Extending benefits beyond the provision point does not modify individual incentives in theory, but simply creates a VCM environment beyond the threshold (Marks and Croson, 1996).
-Marks and Croson refers to this use of excess contributions as a "utilization rebate" rule.
-In evaluating alternative rebate rules for provision point mechanisms experimentally, Marks and Croson finds that offering extended benefits has the greatest positive effect upon group contributions.
+Extending benefits beyond the provision point does not modify individual incentives in theory, but simply creates a VCM environment beyond the threshold (Marks and Croson, 1998).
+Marks and Croson refer to this use of excess contributions as a "utilization rebate" rule.
+In evaluating alternative rebate rules for provision point mechanisms experimentally, Marks and Croson found that offering extended benefits, via a utilization rebate rule, has the greatest positive effect upon average group contributions.